tsugiproject/tsugi-php-module/README.md

     htdocs/php-intro/tools/tsugi-php-module

 Once you have checked this code out, you need to make a config.php that simply includes the `config.php` from the Tsugi directory.
-For example if you checked this code into a "peer" folder next to `tsugi`, your `config.php` in this folder should be:
+There is already a `config.php` that paints to the Tsugi configuration if you are in the suggested location of a peer folder.

     <?php
     require_once "../tsugi/config.php";